(idarucizumab) injection, for intravenous use

 NDC number 0597-0197-05: Carton containing two 2.5 g/50 mL vials.

 Storage And Handling

-- Prior to use, the unopened vial may be kept at room temperature 25°C (77°F) for up to 48 hours, if stored in the original package in order to protect from light, or up to 6 hours when exposed to light.
+- PRAXBIND vials may be stored at room temperature, 25°C (77°F), for up to 48 hours in the original carton to protect from light.

 The following serious adverse reactions are described in more detail elsewhere in the labeling: